EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ##### Top-coding and bottom-coding
-**Top-coding** defines an upper limit (top-code) for each attribute to be protected.
-Any value greater than it is replaced with a flag that tells the user what the top-code is and that this value exceeds it.
+**Top-coding** defines an upper limit (**top-code**) for each attribute to be protected.
+Any value greater than that is replaced with a flag that tells the user what the top-code is and that this value exceeds it.
 It can be applied to categorical attributes that can be linearly ordered as well as to continuous attributes.

-**Bottom-coding** defines a lower limit (bottom-code) for each attribute to be protected.
+**Bottom-coding** defines a lower limit (**bottom-code**) for each attribute to be protected.
 Any value lower than it is replaced with a flag that tells the user what the bottom-code is and that this value is less than it.
 It can be applied to categorical attributes that can be linearly ordered as well as to continuous attributes

 An example of top-coding and bottom-coding.